rasbt/smilite/README.md

 Where:
 - 1st column: name of the origin file
 - 2nd column: ZINC ID
-- 3rd column: SMILE string
+- 3rd column: SMILES string
 - 4th-nth column: ZINC IDs of duplicates

 <a name="sqlite_scripts"></a>